 Washington, D.C. is a cultural melting pot and a great destination for exploring international cuisine.
 With 175 foreign embassies located here, some of the world’s best chefs call the city home and serve up their favorite dishes, sharing their unique cultural heritage, foods and traditions.
 The capital city has hundreds of great ethnic restaurants featuring specialties from every continent.
 Here are a few unique and tasty dishes you can try at some of the best restaurants in Washington, D.C.

-The restaurant features dishes of the Balkan Peninsula prepared with a modern twist, divided into categories of small plate fare: Mezze Platter, Soup & Salad and Meat & Poultry.
+The restaurant features dishes of the Balkan Peninsula prepared with a modern twist, divided into categories of small plate fare: Mezze, Kajmak (cheese), Spreads, Soup & Salad, Flatbreads, Seafood and Meat & Poultry.
 There are many vegetarian options.
-The wine list includes more than 50 wines from the Balkan region.
+The wine list includes dozens of wines from the Balkan region.
 There's also a Rakia Bar, with an impressive selection.
 Rakia is an alcoholic beverage produced by distillation of fermented fruit and it is the national drink of Bulgaria, Serbia, Albania, Bosnia and Herzegovina, Croatia, Macedonia, Montenegro and Turkey.

 Location: Penn Quarter, 801 9th Street NW Washington DC (202) 408.1600.

 Drawing from rich flavors of Ethiopian cuisine, the menu at Letena features distinctly spiced vegetarian and vegan dishes, as well as a variety of meat dishes including lamb, goat and fish tibs.
 Dishes are made in the form of stew or stir-fry, served with injera, a flat bread made from fermented teff and barley flour.